ShutongJIN/turtlebot4landmark/README.md

 <img src=./figures/move_base.png style="zoom:40%;"/>
 </div>

-### AMCL(Adaptive Monte Carlo Localization

-The ability for a robot to locate itself in an environment is a common problem in mobile robots.
 Adaptive Monte Carlo Localization uses a probabilistic localization technique and particle filters to track the pose of the robot against a map loaded from the map server.
-AMCL is an improved algorithm of Monte Carlo Localization, which can be simply stated as five steps:
+AMCL is an improved algorithm of Monte Carlo Localization, which can be simply stated as five steps: randomly generate a bunch of particles, predict next state of the particles, update the weights, resample and compute estimate.

-* _Randomly generate a bunch of particles_: Particles can have position or orientation.
-Each has a weight (probability) indicating how likely it matches the actual state of the system.
-Initialize each with the same weight.
-* _Predict next state of the particles_: Move the particles based on how you predict the real system is behaving
-* _Update_: Update the weighting of the particles based on the measurement.
-Particles that closely match the measurements are weighted higher than particles which don't match the measurements very well.
-* _Resample_: Discard highly improbable particle and replace them with copies of the more probable particles.
-* _Compute Estimate_: Compute weighted mean and covariance of the set of particles to get a state estimate.

-But there exists a problem.
-If in the positioning process the particles corresponding to the impossible positions gradually disappear, to a certain extent, only particles near one location can survive.
-And in case this location happens to be incorrect then the algorithm will fail.
-This problem is very serious.
-In fact, any random algorithm like MCL may discard particles near the correct position in the process of resampling.
-This problem is particularly prominent when the number of particles is small and the distribution range is wide.

-To solve this problem, AMCL adds the short-term and long-term weight records.
-If the robot move for a long time, it will get the long-term weight.
-The short-term weight is for the short-term move.
+AMCL adds the short-term and long-term weight records to reduce the error.
 The long-term and short-term weights are maintained to obtain the judgment of whether there is an error resampling.
 After calculating the value, get the ratio of fast and slow to determine whether to add particles randomly to facilitate subsequent repositioning.
 The precise pseudocode of AMCL is shown in algorithm.

 **Algorithm** AMCL(X<sub>t-1<\sub>, u<sub>t}, z_{t}, m)
 ```cpp